Grilling 101: The Basics Of Grilling Pork and Lamb

 Pork chops and steaks should be cooked over medium direct heat and flipped halfway through for even cooking results.
 Thicker steaks will require extra time over indirect heat to finish cooking.

 For more tips about using direct and indirect heat, check out our earlier post, "Grilling 101: What is Direct and Indirect Heat?"

-Pork Roasts & Wrapped Pork Tenderloin
+Pork Roasts and Wrapped Pork Tenderloin

-Pork roasts and wrapped pork tenderloins will use an indirect heat method for a slower and gentler grilling experience.
+Pork roasts and wrapped pork tenderloins will use indirect heat for a slower and gentler grilling experience.
 Place the roast on the grill grates with the fat side on top to slowly render during the process.

 The Basics Of Grilling Lamb

 Successful grilling starts with understanding your meat selection, and while lamb may not be on many lists for barbecuing, it benefits more than any other from a grill and fire.
 Lamb is high in protein and low in fat, making it a healthier alternative to pork or beef.
 The best cuts of lamb are the loin, leg, rump, and ribs because they can be grilled up just as you would their beef or pork counterparts.

 Tasty lamb begins with proper tenderizing and marinating before grilling.
 The tougher meat density and texture require a little more preparation but yields a lovely, bold flavor unmatched in other meats.